128technology/docs/docs/cc_fips_sec_firewall_filtering.md

 As part of the security hardening and certification process, the SSR has implemented the following firewall features to provide a more secure platform for network traffic.

-The SSR implements a stateful packet filtering firewall which allows you to define rules for filtering traffic.
-The rules may be defined for IPv4, IPv6, ICMP, TCP and UDP traffic.
-Only traffic explicitly identified in the traffic filtering rules as allowed is forwarded by the SSR.
-All other traffic is dropped.
-Firewall rules may be applied to each network interface separately, and the order of the rules is defined by the user.
-The TOE traverses the rule base for each network connection and implements the first rule that matches the traffic.
+The SSR implements a packet filtering firewall which allows you to define rules for filtering traffic.
+The rules may be defined for specific traffic or all  traffic.

+When Firewall filtering rules are defined, only the traffic identified in the traffic filtering rules is filtered.
+All other traffic is allowed.
+If no firewall rules are configured, traffic flows normally subject to the SSR configuration.

+Firewall rules may be applied to each network interface separately, and are applied in the order defined by the user.
+The SSR follows the rule base for each network connection and implements the first rule that matches the traffic.
 The SSR inspects each packet independently, and no residual information for previously inspected packets influences the inspection.

 ## Packet Filtering